Global properties of Dirichlet forms on discrete spaces: Forms and spaces associated with graphs

-\begin{proof} The 'only if' part follows from Proposition \ref{structure of D} (a).
-Now, let $u_n, u$ be given such that $u_n \to u$ pointwise and $\limsup\ow{Q}(u_n) \leq \ow{Q}(u)$.
+For poving implication (ii) $\Rightarrow$ (i) we let $u_n, u$ be given such that $u_n \to u$ pointwise and $\limsup\ow{Q}(u_n) \leq \ow{Q}(u)$.
 These two conditions imply that $(u_n)$ is a bounded sequence in $\mathbf{D}$.
-Because $\mathbf{D}$ is a Hilbert space every ball is weakly compact, thus every subsequence of $(u_n)$ has a weakly convergent subsequence.
-Since $(u_n)$ converges pointwise towards $u$, all the occurring limits must coincide.
+Since $\mathbf{D}$ is a Hilbert space every ball is weakly compact, thus every subsequence of $(u_n)$ has a weakly convergent subsequence.
+As $(u_n)$ converges pointwise towards $u$, all the occurring limits must coincide.
 We infer $u_n \to u$ weakly in $\mathbf{D}$.
-Furthermore
+With this observation the desired statement follows from the inequality